longalexander/jekyll-now/writing/learning.md

+**Learning**

+**The panic of settling for confusion**
+A piece on the calm that comes with clarity contrasted with the panic and guilt that comes with hacking something together/bullshitting one's way through life.

 **A Tribute to Unconventional Learning**

 I will always be grateful to my mother and father for their willingness to take risks and provide me with opportunities that strayed from traditional paths.